ab-emptycup/ab-emptycup.github.io/devlog/dec23-reboot.md

 title: December'23 -  Reboot
 ---

+### December 23

+Now going further into the workflow, trying to test woodwork design.
+Woodwork addition and recognition in 3D page are working properly.
+Modular design page errors out on loading the woodwork.
+There's an error showing in the console.

+This is a chain of issues.
+The root of the issue seems to be the incomplete patch from yesterday.
+Woodworks are not loading because the woodwork definition is `null`.
+Then I checked if the woodwork definition is being sent properly to the backend.
+It is.
+Is the definition getting updated in the database.
+No. I take the bet of converting the definition and supporting attributes of a woodwork also to mutable JSONDicts.
+Still unable to decide whether that resolution worked or had side effects due to a new error in finding the approapriate bricks for the woodwork composition.

+The bricks needed for creating a woodwork are missing.
+On digging further it turns out that the bricks are managed via a local cache.
+These bricks are fetched from the CDN, but stored in the local disk for performance reasons.
+But, the azure container did not seem to have a copy of these bricks.
+This did not cause an issue earlier because they were already in the cache.
+Since, I'm setting the dev environment freshly now, the cache is empty and hence it caused a problem.
+Fixed it by uploading the bricks from a local backup copy.
+With that issue resolved, woodworks are loading properly in 3D.

+I tested that the woodwork design interface is working alright.
+Partitioning, sectioning, internals etc. Ofcourse, this needs to be properly implemented in tests later.
+But for now, I think the deployment is in some shape.

+The next step is to test renders.
+I did try a couple of preview renders.
+To monitor, I installed the eccli with `pip install --editable .` The queueing process seems to be working smoothly.
+I tried running a render worker with the saved alias.

 ### December 22

 So the furnishing was being added in 2D, but not showing up in 3D.
 The first thing was checking if all the materials assets were available.
 Luckily they were.
 Then on checking the network requests I noticed that the 3D model itself was not being fetched.